-According to the WTTC’s figures, in the U.S. travel and tourism accounted for $434.4 billion in direct impact on GDP during 2011, which is expected to grow to $601.1 billion in 2022.
-Asian nations produced strong results from travel in 2011, including China at $181.6 billion direct GDP impact and Japan at $123.5 billion.
-China is definitely the market to watch for exceptional growth, where 22 million people were directly employed in travel in 2011.
+According to the WTTC’s figures, in the U.S. travel and tourism accounted for $438.6 billion in direct impact on GDP during 2012, which is expected to grow to $628.5 billion in 2023.
+Asian nations produced strong results from travel in 2012, and WTTC expects South Asian travel markets to grow from $48.5 billion in 2012 to $104.0 billion in 2023, a 7.3% annual growth rate.

-The International Air Transport Association (IATA), the international association that represents most of the world’s major airlines, estimated a global airline industry net profit of $7.9 billion for 2011, dropping to $3.0 billion in 2012 due to high fuel prices and the economic slowdown in Europe.
+The International Air Transport Association (IATA), the international association that represents most of the world’s major airlines, estimated a global airline industry net profit of $7.6 billion for 2012, growing to $10.6 billion in 2013 due to improved business strategies, increased fee income and high seat occupancy levels.
 Global airline revenues for 2012 were estimated at $631 billion.

-Airlines are suffering from high fuel costs, resulting in lower profits.
-On the other hand, hotels and resorts have been enjoying good occupancy rates, which enabled them to raise prices.
+Hotels and resorts have been enjoying good occupancy rates, which enabled them to raise prices, while many new properties have been built or are under construction in promising markets.
 Business travel has rebounded considerably over the dismal recession years of 2008-09, while leisure travel has been generally strong worldwide.
 Nonetheless, when members of the European or American middle class do take a vacation, it is generally on a reduced budget.
 Businesses are sending more employees on trips, but are keeping a tight reign on costs at the same time.

 In the U.S., major airlines have cut routes and reduced the total number of seats available, partly by removing older, fuel-guzzling aircraft from service.
 This put the airline industry in a much more efficient operating condition.
-U.S. airlines are operating with much smaller staff counts.
-The number of employees in the U.S. scheduled airline industry plummeted from 485,000 in 2003 to 414,700 in 2011.
+U.S. airlines are operating with much smaller staff counts, and to a large extent they were able to renegotiate union contracts in recent years in order to reduce wage costs.
+All of these steps, combined with a shift in strategy that relies on fees for services such as checked baggage, has resulted in a much healthier airline industry in America, and improved profits.
+The number of employees in the U.S. scheduled airline industry plummeted from 485,000 in 2003 to 416,700 in 2012.

 For the near future, advanced new aircraft will bring significant changes in the global airline industry.
-Boeing’s 787, with the first delivery made to Japan’s ANA airline in September 2011, will enable international airlines to offer great enhancements to passenger comfort with extremely long intercontinental range, while the airlines will benefit from a fuel efficiency boost of about 20%.
-Although this mid-size aircraft carries fewer passengers than the massive Boeing 747 and Airbus’ giant A380, it will enable airlines to open up many new, direct routes.
+Boeing’s 787, with the first delivery made to Japan’s ANA airline in September 2011, enables international airlines to offer great enhancements to passenger comfort with extremely long intercontinental range, while the airlines will benefit from a fuel efficiency boost of about 20%.
+Boeing enjoys a massive backlog of orders for this advanced aircraft, despite recent technical problems that were painful to solve.
+Although this mid-size aircraft carries fewer passengers than the massive Boeing 747 and Airbus’ giant A380, it enables airlines to open up many new, direct routes.
 For example, new flights from Europe directly to growing markets in Africa and Southeast Asia will be introduced.
 Likewise, new routes from markets in the U.S. such as Denver or Minneapolis, that historically have not been major jumping off points for direct flights to Europe or Asia, will likely be tried.

-A small number of the giant Airbus A380 had been delivered by mid-2012, typically set up to carry about 550 passengers in great comfort from one global capital to another.
+A modest number of the giant Airbus A380 had been delivered by mid-2013, typically set up to carry about 550 passengers in great comfort from one global capital to another.
 Airbus enjoys a good backlog of orders for this aircraft.

 Among international carriers, the upstart Emirates has carved out a place for itself as a major long-haul airline.
-It offers routes spanning the entire world and a major hub in the Middle East.
+It offers routes spanning the entire world with a major hub in the Middle East.

-The cruise line business has held up very well despite the recent financial crisis, particularly at the largest cruse lines.
+The cruise line business has enjoyed solid growth, despite the recent financial crisis.
 Consumers see cruises as high-value package deals, and cruise ships are nearly full.
 Cruise companies are hopeful that their “all-inclusive” fare model will continue to attract cost-conscious travelers in addition to luxury cruisers.
-In 2011, 13 ships were introduced (12 new and one refurbished).
 Some of the newest ships, such as Royal Caribbean’s “Allure of the Seas” are among the largest passenger ships ever built.
-The Cruise Lines International Association estimates that North American passenger numbers have been growing at a 7.5% average yearly rate since 1980.
-Nearly 11 million passengers were carried on 4,222 departures by the top 19 North American cruise lines during 2011.View More
+The Cruise Lines International Association estimates that North American passenger numbers have been growing at a 7.2% average yearly rate since 1980.
+An estimated 17.2 million passengers were carried on North American cruises lines during 2012, forecast to grow to 17.6 million in 2013.